mjt-books/python-book/chapters/chapter-7.md

   - Occasional use of TF32 under the hood on supporting GPUs.

 - **Inference:**
-  - Offline models in FP32 or BF16 for reference.
+  - Offline models in FP32 or BF16 for reference and evaluation.
   - Deployed models quantized to INT8 (or lower) where latency, throughput, and memory are critical.
+  - Sometimes FP16/BF16 inference as a middle ground when INT8 tooling is not mature or accuracy is too sensitive.

+You can think of these formats as a ladder you climb down:

+- Start in FP32 for safety and simplicity.
+- Drop to TF32 or BF16 to get “easy” speedups with modest risk.
+- Move to FP16 mixed precision once you’re comfortable managing loss scaling and numerical stability.
+- Finally, add INT8 (or lower) quantization on the inference side when latency, cost, or device constraints force you to squeeze harder.

 As you read framework docs (“AMP”, “BF16 mode”, “INT8 backend”), map those options back to this mental table: which parts are in low precision, which in FP32, and how is the hardware taking advantage of that choice?

-The next sections will show concrete mixed-precision and quantization patterns in PyTorch, TensorFlow, and JAX.
+In the next section we’ll look at concrete mixed-precision and quantization patterns in PyTorch, TensorFlow, and JAX, and how to turn these knobs without rewriting your entire training code.

 ## Mixed precision training patterns in PyTorch, TensorFlow, and JAX